-Join Scott Hargis for an in-depth discussion in this video Shooting the great room when you have 15 minutes, part of Learn Real Estate Photography: The Basics.
+Join Scott Hargis for an in-depth discussion in this video Shooting the great room when you have 15 minutes, part of Learning Real Estate Photography.

 - So, that last picture, five minutes.…That was pretty good, right?…I would be okay delivering that to a client.…I might have to do something to it…in Photoshop a little bit,…but yeah, we made it look pretty sweet.…So, now, just imagine,…let's say your client left you alone here for the afternoon.…You've got some time,…maybe you just blew through everything faster…than you thought you would've,…and you've got this extra time on your hands,…and you think, hey, this a pretty nice picture.…Maybe you're thinking this is a portfolio shot,…maybe you're just trying to push a little bit,…and build some skills out.…

 Again, shooting for that client…that you're going to have next year and the year after that,…and you want to now how to slow down…and what you're going to do.…This is a great time to practice.…So, we're going to take 15 minutes,…which is a generous amount of time…in the wild and wooly world of real estate photography,…and see just how far we can push this picture.…I've put everything back the way it was.…The exercise equipment, the furniture.…

 In this course, architectural photographer Scott Hargis introduces the why and how behind real estate photography.
 Get tips for photographing the inside and outside of a home or commercial building, shooting bathrooms and kitchens, and getting great photos within strict time limits: 15 minutes, 5 minutes, or less than 60 seconds.

 - Touring the inside and outside of a home